omid-ghozatlou/Linear-regression-1D-Training-Two-Parameter/README.md

 # Linear-regression-1D-Training-Two-Parameter
 In this lab, you will train a model with PyTorch by using the data that we created.
 The model will have the slope and bias.
 And we will review how to make a prediction in several different ways by using PyTorch.
-This script is designed to demonstrate the training process of a simple linear regression model using PyTorch.
+This script is designed to demonstrate the training process of a simple linear regression model.
 The script includes visualization components to help understand how the model learns over iterations.

 ## Prerequisites